-Self-isolating for long periods can cause strong feelings and difficult experiences such as anxiety, depression and loneliness.
-Some of the ways that may normally help aren’t available right now, and it can be hard knowing who, and where, to go for help.
+Being isolated for long periods can cause strong feelings and difficult experiences such as anxiety, depression and loneliness.
 For some people, each day can be overwhelming.
 You are not alone.
 Reach out for help if you need it.

 Be kind to yourself

 Try to do something nice for yourself every day and celebrate small wins – even if it’s as simple as washing your hair, cooking a meal or catching up with a friend.
 You are doing the best you can in these difficult times.

 Know who you need to stay in contact with for help with getting things done or just a general chat.
 Explore ways of connecting that work for you, whether that’s by post, over the phone, social media, or video chat.
 If you’re not tech savvy, regular phone calls, messages or even writing letters are lovely ways to show someone that you’re thinking of them.

 Great for mind and body.
 Find ways to keep physically active that are suitable to your ability and circumstances e.g. gardening.
 Even at home, there will be lots of ways to exercise and keep your body moving.

 Eating, sleeping, moving (either inside or outside) and making sure we keep hydrated are important to our mental health but they can seem overwhelming at a time like this.
 Develop a daily routine that works for you.
 This could include regular waking up and bedtimes, getting some fresh air and planned mealtimes.

 Many of us worry about how things in the future will pan out.
 While coronavirus restrictions are in place, it may be helpful to try and take one day at a time if you can.
 Try a relaxation or meditation exercise that works for you and practice it once a day for at least 10 minutes.